JuliaDatabases/DBPerf.jl/README.md

 Wherein
 * Database_Driver.jl can be one of the following: ODBC.jl, JDBC.jl, PostgreSQL.jl, MySQL.jl
 * DBMS field is applicable only if you're using JDBC.jl, DBMS can be either one of the following: Oracle, MySQL
-* config.jl should contain all the credentials required for a DBMS connection

 ###### Example
 ```